wavemotion-dave/DS994a/README.md

 -----------------------
 DS99/4a is Copyright (c) 2023 Dave Bernazzani (wavemotion-dave)

-This program is made up of a number of constituent bits and pieces of code from other emulators plus a lot of original code to glue it all together and run it on the DS.
+This program is made up from a number of constituent bits and pieces of code from other emulators plus a lot of original code to glue it all together and run it on the DS.
 As such, the following copyrights apply: